paddeaux/nfl-spatial-analysis/README.md

 In order to accurately locate each game a lookup table was constructed using data from Wikpedia detailing the home stadium locations of all franchises in the NFL since 1966.
 By creating a unique `loc_ID` to represent each home stadium in a given year, location data for each stadium was joined on to the schedule data.

+An issue I encountered late in the data collection stage was the realization that from 1966 - 1969 PFDB lists the NFL and AFL league schedules in different pages as they were seperate leagues at the time.

+## To Do:
+* Account for the two separate NFL and AFL leagues from 1966 until 1969
+* Create summaries for all franchises detailing their wins, losses, general performance along with the total distance they travelled that season

 ### Data Description

 The resulting table details every scheduled NFL game from 1966 until the 2020/2021 season, indicating the following variables: